 Comment No 1 Pigs are routinely vaccinated against Type O foot-and-mouth disease.
 2 Most pigs are vaccinated against classical swine fever.
-3 No cases of highly pathogenic avian influenza occurred on farms, live poultry markets, wild birds or aviary birds during this reporting period.
-The poultry markets currently have two rest days each month whereby all birds are slaughtered and the premises are cleaned and disinfected.
+3 There were single cases of highly pathogenic H5N1 avian influenza in a dead migrating Grey Heron (Ardea cinerea) in November 2004 and in December 2004.
+Extensive avian influenza surveillance is being conducted, including in wild birds, due to the regional H5N1 outbreaks.
+Two low pathogenic H5N3 avian influenza viruses (genetically distinct from the current H5N1 viruses) were also isolated from faecal dropping from wild migratory waterbirds by researchers from the University of Hong Kong in November 2004.
+No cases or isolations of highly pathogenic avian influenza viruses occurred on farms, live poultry markets, pet birds or recreation park bird collections during this reporting period.
+The live poultry markets currently have two rest days each month whereby all birds are slaughtered and the premises are cleaned and disinfected.
 In addition to enhanced biosecurity measures on farms and in markets all chickens supplied from local farms and imported to Hong Kong poultry markets are vaccinated with killed H5N2 avian influenza vaccine for H5 avian influenza protection.
 4 Poultry are routinely vaccinated against Newcastle Disease.
 5 Vaccination is practised in all equidae against Japanese encephalitis.
 6 Vaccination is practised in all equidae against Equine influenza 7 Regular tick surveys and tick control prophylactic measures are conducted on all equine establishments in Hong Kong.
 8 Since 1997, horses have been vaccinated against EHV 1 and 4.
 9 Mostly detected in stray and feral dogs in the New Territories